 A Direct Consolidation Loan allows a borrower to consolidate (combine) multiple federal student loans into one new loan.
 The result is a single monthly payment instead of multiple payments.

-Eligible loans include subsidized and unsubsidized Direct and FFEL Stafford Loans, Direct and FFEL PLUS Loans, Supplemental Loans for Students (SLS), Federal Perkins Loans, Federal Nursing Loans, Health Education Assistance Loans, and, in some cases, existing consolidation loans.
+Eligible loans include Direct Subsidized and Unsubsidized Loans, Direct PLUS Loans, FFEL Stafford Loans, FFEL PLUS Loans, Supplemental Loans for Students (SLS), Federal Perkins Loans, Federal Nursing Loans, Health Education Assistance Loans, and, in some cases, existing consolidation loans.
 Private education loans are not eligible for consolidation through the Federal Direct Consolidation loan program.

 The fixed rate is based on the weighted average of the interest rates on the loans being consolidated, rounded up to the nearest one-eighth of 1%.
 However, the rate will not exceed 8.25%.

 Repayment begins immediately upon disbursement of the loan.
 (The first payment will be due within 60 days.)
 The repayment term ranges from 10 to 30 years, depending on the amount of your consolidation loan and your other education loan debt and the repayment plan you select.